 1. AFTERSHOKZ TREKZ AIR HEADPHONES – Best Overall Pick

 Have you ever heard of Bone conduction technology?
 It involves delivering sound through your cheekbones so that the ears remain open to receive ambient sound from the environment to help with situational awareness.
 Cool eh?

 This is one of AfterShokz Air’s unique features that make it rank top of our list.
-Not only does it make them safe to wear, but also the sound quality produced by the penFit’ speakers is also quite good!
+Not only does it make them safe to wear, but the sound quality is top notch!

-Compared to the previous models, the Air was improved in design to be more comfortable, be 20% lighter and have a secure fit so that they don’t unnecessarily fall off.
+Compared to the previous models, the Air was improved in design to be more comfortable, be 20% lighter and have a secure fit so that they don’t fall off during extreme activities.

 The Bluetooth connection is strong and simple to set up, while the 6 hours of charge available after fully charging should get you through a long run comfortably.

 Add this to fact that they’re sweat, water and dust-proof and you have yourself one of the best trail running headphones money can buy.

 - The improved Bone conduction technology is revolutionary and helps with situational awareness.